Summary

 Notable Quotes

-"Before we started, we banned words like designer and prototype."
+"Before we started this process, we banned words like designer and prototype."

-"It was a profound moment for him; it was the first time he saw the team working together."
+"This was the first time the director saw the team doing something together."

 More Videos